firebase/functions-samples/README.md

 This repository contains two kinds of samples:

-1. **Development Environment Setup** illustrate how to get started with different, commonly used JavaScript development patterns.
+1. **Development Environment Samples** illustrate how to get started with different, commonly used JavaScript development patterns.
 2. **Sample Functions** integrate back-end services or provide sample code for common applications for Cloud Functions.

-## Development Environment Setup
+## Development Environment Samples

 The Firebase CLI generates sample code for Cloud Functions using JavaScript that is natively supported in NodeJS.
 Most developers use more modern